JoshuaKoh/JoshuaKoh.github.io/kohreative.md

 I have a number of contact channels available above, and you can always reach out to me in person as well.
 Please let me know what you think!

 ---

-I'll always post whatever notes I used to produce the recording here on the site, below the audio.
-All of my text content and recordings are protected by Creative Commons, and you can see my terms [here](http://blog.joshuakoh.me/creative-commons/).

 Thanks for listening!